rigetti/pyquil/docs/source/troubleshooting.rst

 This may occur due to one of several different problems.
 Often, it's because you don't have network access to the execution endpoint.

-If you're running against a QVM, ensure that it is properly running: :ref:`server`.
+If you're running against the QVM, ensure that it is properly running: :ref:`server`.
 If you're using docker, you can check this using ``docker ps``.

 If you're running against the QPU, ensure that you are running your program from a supported environment.